ndau/blockchain-explorer/README.md

 ## About the application

-This application is used to see information about the Epistemology Chain.
+This application is used to see information about the ndau blockchain.

 ## Starting the app locally